 As a company formed in the very early years of IP video and geared from the beginning to work with and deliver solutions around video over IP networks, we have seen many video management systems (VMS) come onto the market and many disappear, and our exposure to a large number of them has been significant, while we have developed a key focus on one product: Milestone XProtect.

-We are well-placed to form an opinion on the state of the VMS marketplace and as a Milestone Platinum Partner, I’d like to explain why we have chosen to focus mainly on Milestone XProtect as our go-to VMS.
+We are well-placed to form an opinion on the state of the VMS marketplace and as a Milestone Premier Partner, I’d like to explain why we have chosen to focus mainly on Milestone XProtect as our go-to VMS.

 A fragmented market